Digby Jones, Baron Jones of Birmingham: Media

 Jones was the guest on BBC Radio's Desert Island Discs, broadcast on 21 May 2006.
 He won BBC One's Celebrity Mastermind with a 9-point margin finishing on 33 points on 5 January 2011.
 Jones nominated Winston Churchill on BBC Radio 4 Great Lives.

 He presented the BBC Two programme The New Troubleshooter where he "helps businesses realise their potential, ruffling feathers and bruising egos along the way as he gets stuck in and delivers his analysis and advice", taking over the mantle of John Harvey-Jones who presented the original series Troubleshooter.

 In July 2014 he presented a programme on BBC Radio 4, The Business Covenant.

 In 2020 presented a programme looking at how businesses are getting ready for Brexit on Times Radio.

 Books

 In 2011 Jones published his first book, Fixing Britain: The Business of Reshaping Our Nation (Wiley), which was shortlisted for the 2012 CMI Management Book of the Year.

 In 2017 Fixing Business: Making Profitable Business Work for the Good of All, was published in April 2017, also with Wiley.

-Honors and interests
+Honours and interests

 Jones has honorary fellowships from Cardiff University, University College London and Cardiff Metropolitan University; and a number of honorary doctorates from various UK universities.

 While an active peer, Jones registered his outside interests with the UK parliament.
 This consisted of a number of chairmanships, paid speaking engagements, shareholdings, and directorships, and positions as an advisor.